gautamkrishnar/socli/README.md

 sudo pip install socli
 ```
 ##### For Windows
-[Download and install python](https://www.python.org/downloads/).
-Dont forget to check the option "Add to path".
+[Download and install Python](https://www.python.org/downloads/).
+Don't forget to check the option "Add to path".

 Open a command prompt with administrative privileges and use **pip** command to install **socli**:
 ```bash
 pip install socli
 ```
-Use **easy_install** if your python path have a space in it [Read more:"Failed to create process"](https://github.com/gautamkrishnar/socli/issues/6):
+Use **easy_install** if your python path have a space in it.
+[Read more: "Failed to create process"](https://github.com/gautamkrishnar/socli/issues/6):
 ```
 easy_install socli
 ```